The Odd Couple (1968) Directed by Gene Saks. Jack Lemmon, Walter Matthau, John Fiedler, Herb Edelman (105 min.)

 Lemmon and Matthau had never met before Wilder introduced them on the set of The Fortune Cookie.
 Michael Freedland wrote, "Once the film was completed, Matthau was saying that Lemmon was his best friend.
 Wilder told me they were like brothers.
 And Jack described him when met as 'my wife.'
 But unlike Jack's real wife, Jack and Walter never quarreled.
 'We each know what the other's next move is going to be,' he said, 'we think for each other.
 It's uncanny.'"
 "They kind of clicked" Billy Wilder added, "They were inseparable from the very first day."
 Matthau didn’t call his new pal Jack, like everyone else, but by his middle name, “Uhler.”

-Matthau had played Oscar on Broadway, opposite Art Carney as Felix.
+Matthau had played Oscar on Broadway, opposite Art Carney as Felix; the play ran for two years.
 Lemmon said in an interview with Michael Buckley, "The funny thing is that Walter--to this day, despite the brilliance of his performance--has always wanted to play Felix.
 In Boston, prior to the NY debut of the play, he was begging Mike Nichols, (the show's director) to switch parts and let Art Carney (who created the role of Felix) play Oscar.
 When we got to the movie he said, "Jack should play Oscar; he can do anything."
 He always wanted to play Felix because it's against what you would think of him.
 Every actor is attracted by that."